Sales Strategy

 The 48-Hour Window After the Show

-Research from Moots consistently shows that leads contacted within 24 hours are seven times more likely to convert than those contacted a week later.
+Speed matters most in the first two days after a show, when contact context is still fresh and intent has not yet cooled.
 Top teams don't wait for things to "calm down" - they have a follow-up sequence ready to launch before they leave the show floor.

 Channel strategy matters too.
 According to Momencio, companies using three or more channels - email, phone, and SMS - achieve 30% higher conversion rates than those relying on a single channel.
-With average email open rates hovering around 20%, relying on email alone means four out of five leads may never even see your message.
+With average email open rates hovering around 20% (Mailchimp 2025 Email Marketing Benchmarks), relying on email alone means four out of five leads may never even see your message.

 The Math Behind the Problem

-Consider a mid-market company that collects 247 leads at a major trade show.
-At an average cost of $600 per lead, that's a $148,200 investment in a single event.
-If 80% of those leads go uncontacted - the industry standard - 198 leads are wasted outright.
+Model a representative mid-market exhibitor: 247 leads collected at a major trade show, at an assumed cost of $600 per lead.
+That's a $148,200 investment in a single event.
+If 80% of those leads go uncontacted - the rate measured across 20 major US trade shows in Momencio's 2026 State of US B2B Events Report - 198 leads are wasted outright.
 When you factor in lost pipeline opportunity, the total loss can exceed $270,000 from a single event.

-The U.S. B2B trade show market reached $15.8 billion in 2024.
-With the 80% follow-up failure rate applied across the industry, the annual waste figure climbs into the billions - an estimated $5.4 billion in wasted investment annually for the U.S. B2B sector alone.
+The U.S. B2B trade show market reached $15.8 billion in 2024 (AMR Research / Statista, 2024).
+With the 80% follow-up failure rate applied across the industry, the annual waste figure climbs into the billions - an estimated $5.4 billion in wasted investment annually for the U.S. B2B sector alone (industry estimate based on Momencio 2026 80% non-follow-up rate applied to U.S. B2B trade show market sizing).

 Why Most Teams Can't Fix This With Process Alone